Rutiktorambe/Fake_News_Detection_Model/README.md

 ## Note
 - This project is just for learning purpose, don't think, it can do work in real time, because model was trained on historic & limited data.
 - For real time building of this kind of system, we need updated dataset and we need to build a model in particular interval of time, because news data can be updated in seconds, so our model should be also updated with the data.

+## Open for contributions
+I welcome contributions from fellow developers.
+If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
+Your contributions will be greatly appreciated and will help make this project even better.